ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 }),
 //new HtmlWebpackPlugin({...}) to make more html pages
 ```
 [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin) is a plugin that injects rel="preload" attributes into certain link tags created by the HtmlWebpackPlugin.
-This is used on fonts exclusively as they are most condusive to preload and support good user experience and preventing FOUC (flash of unstyled content/text).
+This is used on fonts exclusively as they are most conducive to preload and support good user experience and preventing FOUC (flash of un-styled content/text).
 [Read more](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content).

 + rel: indicates what attribute we wish to add. (can also be prefetch)
 + fileWhiteList: array of values of which file types to whitelist.
 One regex is used to match all font file types.